 Under the Fair Work Act, employers are required to keep detailed records for all employees for at least seven years.
 These records must include the employee’s name and start date, the award that applies, the classification level, the rate of pay, hours worked each day, overtime hours, leave taken and accrued, and superannuation contributions.

-Good record keeping isn't just a legal requirement—it's your protection if a dispute ever arises.
-If an employee claims they were underpaid and you don't have records to prove otherwise, the burden of proof shifts to you as the employer.
+Good record keeping isn’t just a legal requirement — it’s your protection if a dispute ever arises.
+If an employee claims they were underpaid and you don’t have records to prove otherwise, the burden of proof shifts to you as the employer.
 Courts and the Fair Work Ombudsman can draw adverse inferences from missing or inadequate records.

 Modern rostering and payroll software makes record keeping much easier by automatically capturing hours worked, applying the correct rates, and storing records securely.
 This creates an audit trail that protects both you and your employees.
+If you want to check your own historical pay, our guide on how to conduct a payroll audit sets out a practical process.

-Supporting compliance efforts in 2025 and beyond
+Supporting compliance efforts in 2026 and beyond

-Award compliance isn't a one-time task—it requires ongoing attention as rates change annually, your team evolves, and the law itself is updated.
+Award compliance isn’t a one-time task — it requires ongoing attention as rates change annually, your team evolves, and the law itself is updated.
 The Fair Work system has seen significant changes in recent years, including reforms to casual employment, increased penalties for wage theft, and the criminalisation of deliberate underpayment.

 The best approach is to build compliance into your regular business processes.
 Use rostering software that calculates award rates automatically rather than relying on manual calculations.
 Review employee classifications whenever roles change or annually as part of your regular HR processes.
 Stay informed about annual wage reviews and update your pay rates promptly when increases take effect.

 Consider conducting regular self-audits of your payroll to identify and correct any errors before they become significant.
 Many businesses have discovered underpayments through proactive audits and have been able to rectify them quickly, avoiding the larger penalties and reputational damage that come with complaints or investigations.
+Getting award interpretation wrong is one of the most common — and costly — mistakes, so it’s worth reviewing the payroll award interpretation mistakes that most often catch businesses out.

 Finally, create a culture of transparency around pay.
 Provide employees with clear pay slips that show how their pay is calculated, including base rates, penalty rates, and any allowances.
 When employees understand how they’re being paid, they’re more likely to spot errors early and raise them directly with you rather than escalating to external bodies.